The perks of adopting a pet

 I believe part of this is because there is still a stigma about mixed breed dogs.
 Many view pets that come from breeders as a safer bet, whether it be better behavior, better health, or just a certain appearance, and turn to a breeder to obtain a pet.
 This just continues the cycle of supply and demand; the more people seeking purebred animals, the more breeders must breed.
 However, not all of these animals are given forever homes.
 Shelters often have a mix of purebred and mixed breed animals.
 Bringing more of these animals into a world where there are already too many animals seems cruel.

 It has also been proven that purebred animals have their own breed-related issues.
 Pugs, for examples, often have breathing issues.
-Cocker Spaniels have several breed specific health issues.
+Cocker Spaniels have several breed-specific health issues.
 While you may not know the problems an adopted animal may have, any animal is at risk for health issues.
+With that being said, if you are looking to adopt a dog with a pitbull border collie mix, for example, be sure to do your research into what it’ll take to look after a dog like this.
+The more you know, the better it will be for you.

 Adopting an animal is also a great option for those who do not have time to train a young animal.
 Older dogs are a great option for students, professionals or just anyone who does not have the time or patience to completely train a dog.
 While some older animals may still need some training or may have some behavioral problems, they are also typically calmer and require less attention than a young animal would.
 Shelters also sometimes offer a reduced adoption fee for older animals because people normally look for puppies and kittens.

 Getting a pet is a commitment for the duration of the life of the animal.
 It is not something to do on a whim.
+You need to do your research into the pet you want and make sure you can provide them with the best.
+For example, if you get a dog then looking on sites like Reviewing This to see if foods like NomNomNow are worth it.
 You must consider your current and future living situation, the time you have available for a pet, if you have the money for the pet, and if you are willing to commit to this animal for the rest of its life.
 And if the signs point towards getting a pet, consider adopting.
 Your future pet will thank you.